Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: Koiter's model for linearly elastic elliptic membrane shells: Classical formulation

 \section{Koiter's model for linearly elastic elliptic membrane shells: Classical formulation}

 In section~\ref{sec2}, we considered an obstacle problem for ``general'' linearly elastic shells.
 In all what follows, we will restrict ourselves to considering a special class of shells, according to the following definition, that was originally proposed in~\cite{Ciarlet1996} (see also \cite{Ciarlet2000}).
+A recent application of Koiter's model was proposed in~\cite{BCGMQ14,MC15}.
+In this direction, we also cite the recent result~\cite{ALP23}.

 Consider a linearly elastic shell subjected to the assumptions made in section~\ref{sec2}.
 Such a shell is said to be a \emph{linearly elastic elliptic membrane shell} (from now on simply \emph{membrane shell}) if the following two additional assumptions are satisfied: \emph{first}, $\gamma_0 = \gamma$, i.e., the homogeneous boundary condition of place is imposed over the \emph{entire lateral face} $\gamma \times \left] - \varepsilon , \varepsilon \right[$ of the shell, and \emph{second}, the shell middle surface $\bm{\theta}(\overline{\omega})$ is \emph{elliptic}, according to the definition given in section \ref{sec1}.